 The National Association of Elementary School Principals (NAESP) describes school principals as multitaskers, climate creators, and visionaries.
 As instructional leaders and tone setters, principals serve as guides in successful schools.
 They are responsible for the daily flow of teaching, learning, and community involvement.
 Principals often spend their day juggling these various responsibilities.
 It is imperative that effective principals seek out resources, as well as opportunities to reflect on and improve educational practice at their site.
 Principals ultimately set the stage for learning and teaching at their schools.
+Learn more about the principal as leader below.

 Setting the Stage